-Summary : Attempt a circumnavigation of Spitsbergen and explore the icy waters of the North Atlantic aboard a new expedition ship with a special activities program.
-Take a Zodiac cruise near the towering blue-white face of the Fourteenth of July Glacier or the precipitous Monaco Glacier; sail to Ny Ålesund, the northernmost settlement on Earth; marvel at one of the largest fjord systems in Svalbard; and take nature walks along the sweeping tundra.
+Summary : Attempt a circumnavigation of Spitsbergen and explore the icy waters of the North Atlantic.
+Zodiac cruise near the towering blue-white face of the Fourteenth of July Glacier or the precipitous Monaco Glacier; sail to Ny Ålesund, the northernmost settlement on Earth; marvel at one of the largest fjord systems in Svalbard; and take nature walks along the sweeping tundra.
 Along the way, keep a close watch for whales, reindeer, Arctic foxes, walruses, seals, and polar bears.

 Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

 $5,050 to $11,750